thhdragon/ff5m/docs/RECOVERY.md

 #### Steps to Restore Firmware

 1. Prepare for Recovery:
-   - You’ll need to desolder USB0.
+   - You’ll need to solder USB0.
 This is relatively simple, even for beginners.
    - You don’t need to solder a button to a resistor.
 Instead, interrupt the boot process via UART (press Enter when prompted) to enter U-Boot.
    - Use the firmware dump and tools provided here: [link](https://disk.yandex.ru/d/oie2Chx1rexkgw).